 For water, total cost includes normal rate charge plus sewer costs.
-The Village bills Colgate in units of 100 cubic feet.
-Therefore, we need to convert cubic feet to gallons (one cubit foot equals 7.48 gallons) to get cost per 1,000 gallons.
+The Village bills Colgate in units of cubic feet.
+Therefore, we need to convert cubic feet to gallons (one cubit foot equals 7.48 gallons) and multiply by 100 to get cost per 1,000 gallons.